 Frank Edwards, a graduate student in the Sociology Department, is serving as the lead analyst on the Digital Activism Research Project and produced much of the analysis discussed in our final report.

-Kris Erickson, defended in 2008 and now an assistant professor at Bournemouth.
+Kris Erickson, defended in 2008 and now an assistant professor at the University of Glasgow.
 We have multiple papers and book chapters together, all on the presentation of hackers in the news media and the way journalists frame data leaks.

 Deen Freelon, defended in winter 2011, is an assistant professor at the School of Communication at American University.
 I served on his dissertation committee, and we collaborated on research into the use of social media during the Arab Spring.